vatnz-dev/sops/docs/terminal/qtma.md

 STH will hand aircraft to QTMA no lower than `FL180`, unless coordinated.

 Aircraft shall be issued either the `RNP Y (AR)` or `RNP Z (AR)` approaches.
-If a non-standard approach is requested, such as the `RNP F/G/H` or `VOR DME`, coordination shall occur.
-This requires agreement from the QTWR and QTMA.
+If a non-standard approach is requested, such as the `RNP F/G/H` or `VOR DME`, coordination shall occur with agreement required between QTWR and QTMA.

 Once in QTMA airspace arrivals may be descend to `FL150` and then `A100` to commence the approach.
 QTMA may clear aircraft straight down to `A100` where traffic permits.